-China kindergarten sex abuse and 'needlemarks' claims prompt police probe
+China kindergarten sex abuse and "needlemarks" claims prompt police probe

 BEIJING/SHANGHAI (Reuters) - Chinese police are investigating claims of sexual molestation and needlemarks on children at a Beijing kindergarten, the latest case in a booming childcare industry to spark outrage among parents.

-The official Xinhua news agency said late on Thursday that police were checking allegations that some teachers and staff at the kindergarten, run by pre-school operator RYB Education Inc (RYB.N), had abused children, who were “reportedly sexually molested, pierced by needles and given unidentified pills”.
+The official Xinhua news agency said late on Thursday that police were checking allegations that some teachers and staff at the kindergarten, run by pre-school operator RYB Education Inc, had abused children, who were “reportedly sexually molested, pierced by needles and given unidentified pills”.

+RYB shares (RYB.N) slumped almost 40 percent in premarket trading on the New York Stock Exchange on Friday, almost wiping out all of the 44 percent rise in the stock since its IPO in September.

 Parents said their children, some as young as three, relayed troubling accounts of a naked adult male conducting purported “medical checkups” on students, who were also unclothed, other media said.